named-data-ndnSIM/ndnSIM/docs/source/applications.rst

 Reference applications
 ++++++++++++++++++++++

-CcnxConsumerCbr
+NdnConsumerCbr
 ^^^^^^^^^^^^^^^

-:ndnsim:`CcnxConsumerCbr` an application that generates Interest traffic with predefined pattern (constant frequency, constant average rate with inter-Interest gap distributed uniformly at random, exponentially at random, etc.).
+:ndnsim:`NdnConsumerCbr` an application that generates Interest traffic with predefined pattern (constant frequency, constant average rate with inter-Interest gap distributed uniformly at random, exponentially at random, etc.).

 .. code-block:: c++

-   // Create application using the app helper CcnxAppHelper helper ("ns3::CcnxConsumerCbr");
+   // Create application using the app helper NdnAppHelper helper ("ns3::NdnConsumerCbr");

 This applications has the following attributes: